dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ### Shuffle

-`Shuffle` creates a new vector by selecting values from an input vector using a set of indices (values that represent indexes if the input vector).
+`Shuffle` creates a new vector by selecting values from an input vector using a set of indices (values that represent indexes of the input vector).

 ```cs
 public static Vector128<int> Shuffle(Vector128<int> vector, Vector128<int> indices)